pchiorean/Indentz/README.md

 - **Skip do-not-print layers:** Excludes layers whose names start with a dot or hyphen (like **.safety area**) and layers from the default _do-not-print_ list (see [**DNPLayersHide**](#dnplayersshow-and-dnplayershide) below).
 You can modify this list using the **Edit list** button.

-- **Run a script**: Executes a JavaScript or AppleScript before export – e.g., one of the other scripts from this section.
+- **Run a script**: Runs a JavaScript or AppleScript before export – e.g., one of the other scripts from this section.

 **Output options:**